 Minimalism and creativity go hand in hand.
 Whether you’re a writer, photographer, or university researcher, a minimalist mindset can fuel your creative engine.
-On this basis, here are 8 minimalist ways to be more creative.
+On this basis, here are seven minimalist ways to be more creative.

 No matter our occupation, we often need creative zest to advance our projects.

-This is where you can use minimalism to be more creative.
+That’s where you can use minimalism to be more creative.

 The best minimalist ways to be more creative